Low-Pass Filter Calculator | RC, LC & LR Bode Plot

-To use the calculator use the selector to choose the filter topology you want to use.
-Then enter the values of the components and, optionally, their parasitic values.
+Use the selector to choose the filter topology you want to analyze.
+Then enter the component values and, optionally, their parasitic values.
 You can modify the units using the selectors.
 The response of the chosen filter will be plotted on the graph.
-You can add as many traces as you want to compare the different topologies. click on the names of the traces to hide them.
+You can add multiple traces to compare different topologies, and you can click the trace names to hide them.

 What is a low pass filter?